nhsconnect/gpconnect/pages/development/development_fhir_api_guidance.md

 ### [Content types](https://www.hl7.org/fhir/DSTU2/http.html#mime-type) ###

-Servers SHALL support both formal MIME-types for FHIR resources:
+Servers **MUST** support both formal MIME-types for FHIR resources:

 - XML: `application/xml+fhir`
 - JSON: `application/json+fhir`

-Servers SHALL support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
+Servers **MUST** support the optional `_format` parameter in order to allow the client to specify the response format by its MIME-type.
 If both are present, the `_format` parameter overrides the `Accept` header value in the request.

-Servers SHALL prefer the encoding specified by the `Content-Type` header if no explicit `Accept` header has been provided by a client application.
+Servers **MUST** prefer the encoding specified by the `Content-Type` header if no explicit `Accept` header has been provided by a client application.

 ### [Wire format representations](https://www.hl7.org/fhir/DSTU2/formats.html#wire) ###

-Servers SHALL support two wire formats as ways to represent resources when they are exchanged:
+Servers **MUST** support two wire formats as ways to represent resources when they are exchanged:

 - [XML](https://www.hl7.org/fhir/DSTU2/xml.html)
 - [JSON](https://www.hl7.org/fhir/DSTU2/json.html)